Solving Modelica Models

 In many use cases it is useful to import initial values from previous simulations, possibly obtained with another Modelica tool, which are saved in a .mat file.
 There are two different options to do that.

-The first option is to solve the initial equations specified by the Modelica model, using the previous simulation results to obtain good initial guesses for the iterative solvers.
-This can be very helpful in case the initialization problem involves the solution of large nonlinear systems of equations by means of iterative algorithms, whose convergence is sensitive to the selected initial guess.
-Importing a previously found solution allows the OpenModelica solver to pick very good initial guesses for the unknowns of the iterative solvers, thus achieving convergence with a few iterations at most.
-Since the initial equations are solved anyway, the values of all variables and derivatives, as well as of all parameters with fixed = false attribute, are re-computed and fully consistent with the selected initial conditions, even in case the previously saved simulation results refer to a slightly different model configuration.
+Importing a previously found solution allows the OpenModelica solver to pick very good initial guesses for the unknowns of the iterative solvers, thus achieving convergence with a few iterations.
+Since the initial equations are solved in the process, the values of all variables and derivatives, as well as of all parameters with fixed = false attribute, are re-computed and fully consistent with the selected initial conditions, even in case the previously saved simulation results refer to a slightly different model configuration.
 Note that parameters with fixed = true will also get their values from the imported .mat file, so if you want to change them you need to edit the .mat file accordingly.

 This option is activated by selecting the simulation result file name in the OMEdit Simulation Setup | Simulation Flag | Equation System Initialization File input field, or by setting the additional simulation flag -iif=resultfile.mat.
 By activating the checkbox Save simulation flags inside the model i.e., __OpenModelica_simulationFlags annotation, a custom annotation __OpenModelica_simulationFlags(iif="filename.mat") is added to the model, so this setting is saved with the model and is reused when loading the model again later on.
 It is also possible to specify at which point in time of the saved simulation results the initial values should be picked, by means of the Simulation Setup | Simulation Flags | Equation System Initialization Time input field, or by setting the simulation flag -iit=initialTimeValue.